Sunset on a lake

-Q1: Have you used PTO to go on a summer vacation or are you planning on using PTO to go on a summer vacation?
+Have you used PTO to go on a summer vacation or are you planning to?

 Sr. Digital Content Specialist Anne Holub: The weekend after the Fourth of July, my husband and I are taking a couple of days off to make an extra long weekend.
 We’re spending it at a remote U.S. Forest Service cabin about an hour north of Livingston, Montana in the Crazy Mountains which are a part of the Custer Gallatin National Forest.
 No cell service, lots of gorgeous vistas (including epic sunsets), and plenty of time to hike around with the dogs, and fish in the Shields River if conditions allow.